tl;dr - I’ve got a GitHub Repo that contains scripts for getting the cadence sensor on my exercise bike to control video games.

 • More advanced crank tracking using a bunch of magnets(like this but with more magnets and on a stationary bike) (Update: I was thinking about magnets and a hall effect sensor, but I actually think it would be a lot easier to have a dynamo and a voltmeter…)

-⁰ OpenEmu is more popular an emulator, but as detailed here really doesn’t work well for accepting inputs from python.
+⁰ OpenEmu is more popular, but as detailed here really doesn’t work well for accepting inputs from python.